visuellverstehen/statamic-glossary-tooltips/README.md

 First you have to create a collection for the glossary terms with the handle `glossary`.
 Two fields are required in the blueprint of the Collection entries:
 1. Name of the term as `title`.
-2. The Term definition as `definition`.
+2. The term definition as `definition`.

 ### 2. Step: Enable REST API of Statamic